We campaign for men with prostate cancer to receive the best treatment and care wherever they live in the UK, based on the latest evidence.

 We're fighting for better treatments, diagnosis, support and prevention.

 Results from the ground breaking research study – PROMIS – show that giving a man an mpMRI scan before biopsy can radically improve the accuracy of prostate cancer diagnosis.

 We want every man with prostate cancer – or at risk of it - to have access to the same high-quality diagnosis, treatment and care.

 Read our guidelines to improve the use of the PSA test by GPs in men without symptoms.

 Are the right support services available in your area?
 If they aren't, we've got a way for you to help.

 We’re working with health professionals, men and other key stakeholders to develop a best practice active surveillance protocol.

 1 in 4 black men will get prostate cancer at some point in their lives.
-Find out what we're doing to address it.
+See our campaign materials and read our health information.